 MCS details in the film

 Todd Haynes did his homework when he wrote the script.
 He met with several people from the Los Angeles MCS community and from Wimberley, Texas.
 The first half of the movie is an accurate description of what it can be like to get sick with MCS.
 There is a wealth of details taken from real-life MCS stories.

 The many types of toxic exposures Carol is subjected to are classics, including the new furniture, the painters in her kitchen, her husband’s copious use of grooming products, the nail polish, the hair perm and the freeway traffic.

-It is probably no coincidence that Carol is childless, as that is common among people with MCS (the cause has never been studied).
-However, Carol’s personality and lifestyle is not particularly common among people with MCS, which can strike people of any type, race, education, and level of wealth.
+It is probably no coincidence that Carol is childless, as that is common among people with MCS.
+However, Carol’s personality and lifestyle is not particularly common among people with MCS, but in the 1990’s it was believed that MCS only affected educated middle-class white women.
+This reinforced the false belief that MCS was a form of hysteria.
+In reality that was just the group of people who had the resources to seek out the few physicians who understood MCS, just as Carol did.
+Multiple studies have later documented that MCS can strike people of any type, race, education, and level of wealth.

 The faddish all-fruit diet Carol follows early on in the movie was really tried by some of the people in the Los Angeles MCS community in the 1980s.
 When the doctors have little to offer, people try all sorts of ideas on their own, which also happened during the AIDS epidemic and with other incurable illnesses.

 Carol is unable to sweat during her aerobic workout, which does happen to some people with MCS.
 Sweating is a major way to eliminate toxic chemicals from the body, without it the chance of an overload increases.